MartynKeigher/ADUser_Generator/README.md

 # AD User Generator

 Hi!
 The purpose of this repo is to generate a large amount of AD Users for testing.
-Feel free to 'fork off' and do and you please with this code!
+Feel free to 'fork off' and do as you please with this code!
 PR's are also very welcomed too, of course!!

 ## How to use